myslide/MIDIHost4RaspberryPi/Readme.md

-#About the MIDIHost4RaspberryPi Project
+# About the MIDIHost4RaspberryPi Project
-As I added a modern Keyboard to my Synthesizers from the 90's, I realized the Gap between the MIDI interfaces: The standard MIDI interface contains a In and Out and sometimes a Through 5 pin DIN socket.
-The modern equipment contains a USB Connector or is "wired" by Bluetooth or (W)LAN.
+As I added a modern Keyboard to my Synthesizers from the 90's, I realized the gap between the MIDI interfaces: The standard MIDI interface contains a In and Out,sometimes a Throu 5 pin DIN socket.
+The modern equipment contains a USB Connector or it is "wired" by Bluetooth or (W)LAN.

 How to bring it together?

-A RaspberryPi is popular and is used already in these job.
-Unfortually, the RaspianOS - as all LINUX derivates, does not like a hard power off.
-The command "shutdown -h now" ensures, that the used storage devices will not end in memory corruption.
+A RaspberryPi is popular and is used allready in these task.
+Unfortunally, the RaspianOS - as all LINUX derivates- does not like a hard power off.
+The command "shutdown -h now" ensures, that the used storage devices will not end up in a memory corruption.

-I know 2 solutions: 1.
-Shut down the device in the correct manner->type in the shutdown command or
+I know 2 solutions:
+1. Shut down the device in the correct manner->type in the shutdown command or
-2. set up the RaspbianOS to run in RAM only.
+2. set up the RaspbianOS to run in RAM as a mirror of the SDCard image.

 This project uses version (1).
-Software updates are easy to manage via ssh.
+Software updates are easy to manage and persistent via ssh.
 The MIDIHost4RaspberryPi should be able to work in headless mode.
 The shutdown is controlled by the clean-shutdown software in addition to the appropriate hardware.

-Both functions, power and Standard MIDI interface are put together in one Schema with the electronic parts, that I had available.
+Both functions, power and standard MIDI interface are put together in one schema with some electronic parts, that I had available.
 The MIDIHost4RaspberryPi had to fit into a case of an cheap USB Hub.
-So I used a RaspberryPi Zwero W with extra WLAN antenna connection and an extra small PCB for the standad MIDI Interface and the power on/off switch facility.
+So I used a RaspberryPi Zero W with an extra WLAN antenna connection and an extra small PCB for the standad MIDI Interface and the power on/off switch facility.

 ## The Power facility